RisenCrypto/RisenCrypto.github.io/_posts/2021-8-8-QuadraticSieve.md

 gcd(N, (302 * 307 * 343) - (2 * 3^3 * 13 * 29 * 43)) = 587

-So all 3 gives zero product exponent vectors have given us the factorization (If not even one of them do, then we may have to sieve more numbers & redo the Elimination Step)
+So all 3 zero product exponent vectors have given us the factorization (If not even one of them do, then we may have to sieve more numbers & redo the Elimination Step)

 ---